Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ## - Warp reconstructed neurons or somas to CCF

 Once the brain images were registered to CCF, the neurons (.swc format) or somas (.marker format) can also be map to CCF space for visualization, comparison and analysis.
 Swc_registration tools `binary\othertools_win64\swc_registration\` can be used for this purpose, please read [SWC registration pipeline tutorial](https://github.com/Vaa3D/vaa3d_tools/tree/master/hackathon/mBrainAligner/docs/SWC_reg_pipeline_win.md) for detail.

-## - Use 3D UNet to gengerate segmentation features
+## - Use 3D UNet to generate segmentation features

 One merit of `mBrainAligner` is that different features can be effectively integrated and utilized to enhance the robustness and accuracy of registration.
-Since brain delineation/segmentation is one major application of atlas-based registration, the registration task can also benefit from segmentation by incorporating the semantic information as one of the discriminative feature.
+Since brain delineation/segmentation is one major application of atlas-based registration, the registration task can also benefit from segmentation by incorporating the semantic information as a feature.

 Considering that DNNs have shown tremendous superiority against traditional methods in segmentation applications, we choose to generate the segmentation probability feature using a semantic segmentation network.
 As a proof of principle, we adopted a slightly modified 3D U-Net to generate the segmentation probability (0~1) of each voxel to six main brain regions (HY, HPF, CTX, CBX, BS, CP) and background.
 Indeed, 3D U-Net can be readily substituted with other more sophisticated semantic segmentation networks to further improve the registration performance.

 The source code of our modified 3D U-Net can be found in `src/src_3DUnet/`.
-Please read [Use 3D UNet to gengerate segmentation features](https://github.com/Vaa3D/vaa3d_tools/tree/master/hackathon/mBrainAligner/docs/3D_UNet.md) for detailed data preparation, trainning and inference of this network.
+Please read [Use 3D UNet to generate segmentation features](https://github.com/Vaa3D/vaa3d_tools/tree/master/hackathon/mBrainAligner/docs/3D_UNet.md) for detailed data preparation, training and inference of this network.

 # License